etendosoftware/docs/docs/developer-guide/etendo-classic/getting-started/migration-from-openbravo/migrating-to-etendo-from-openbravo.md

         Replace `<META HTTP-EQUIV="Refresh" CONTENT="0; URL=openbravo">` by `<META HTTP-EQUIV="Refresh" CONTENT="0; URL=etendo"> `

     !!! warning
-        Make sure to replace `etendo` by the context you chose when in the `gradle.properties`file.
+        Make sure to replace  by the context you chose when in the `gradle.properties`file.

 3. Restart apache: